MARKETProtocol/docs/source/includes/_dapp.md

 ### Guided Deploy

-MARKET Protocol Quick Deploy provides a step by step guide to first time deployment.
+MARKET Protocol Guided Deploy provides a step by step guide to first time deployment.
 Below are the needed variables to deploy a contract to the Ethereum Blockchain

 1. `Name` - the contract name should be as descriptive as possible capturing the underlying asset relationship as well as possibly the expiration.